adwydman/email-tracker/README.md

 ## Additional thoughts

 I decided to use Node's `cluster` module to use all CPUs, so that the server can handle more requests.
 Additionally, every time a process unexpectedly exits (for example due to some error), it is replaced by a new one.
 All of this is included in `index.js` file.
-It could be handled by `pm2` module, but I wanted to do that manually to show that I know how it works.
+It could be handled by `pm2` module, but I wanted to do that manually to show that I know how it works. `forever` is used to make sure the app is always running.

 Also for the server to handle database opertions more efficiently, I added indexes to the MongoDB collections.
 Thanks to that the server is able to parse up to 10 times more requests for a second (benchmarked using: `ab -c200 -t10 <URL>`).
 It can be seen in `database.js` file.
+To increase the performance even more and ensure fault tolerance, repliacation could be used.

 For better security, a reverse proxy like NGINX could be set up, as well as TCL/SSL.